UC3MSocialRobots/maggie_navigation/README.md

 ## CONTENT

 - `maggie_navigation`: a ROS metapackage.
-- `navigation`: a ROS package with the launch and config files necessary to start the navigation, both real and simulated.
+- `nav`: a ROS package with the launch and config files necessary to start the navigation, both real and simulated.
+- `teleop`: a ROS package with the launch and config files necessary to start the teleoperation.

 ## LICENSE